 The organisation should direct, monitor and review the activities related to outsourced system development.

-How to comply with ISO 27001 Clause 9.1 Monitoring, Measurement, Analysis, Evaluation
+Watch How to implement ISO 27001 Clause 9.1 Monitoring, Measurement, Analysis, Evaluation

 You demonstrate compliance to ISO 27001 Clause 9.1 by having in place measures and monitors that you can show to an auditor and evidence of the operation of those measures and monitors with historical reports that show historic results.